naught101/rules/source/quickstart/intro.rst

 Number of Players
 ~~~~~~~~~~~~~~~~~

 Basic play only requires two players.
-The game also fully supports
+The game also fully supports several
-several `multiplayer formats <Quick Rules#Formats_&_Mods>`__ that allow
-three or more players to participate.
-A format is a specific rule set,
+:doc:`formats_and_mods` that allow three or more players to participate.
+A
-which is either a variation of the core rules or almost new rules all
+format is a specific rule set, which is either a variation of the core rules or
-together.
-They offer new exciting ways to play the game once you're
+almost new rules all together.
+They offer new exciting ways to play the game
-acquainted with it and it's core rule system.
+once you're acquainted with it and it's core rule system.

 For the sake of simplicity in the documentation and to flatten the
 learning curve we will stick to the most common setup in the world of